medeiros/medeiros.github.io/_posts/2020-10-09-Kafka-Core-Concepts.md

 and 4 messages go to Partition2.
 - **with a mix (3 messages with same key, 7 messages without key)**: the 7 messages without key will be distributed randomly, and the remaining 3 messages with the same key will go to the same partition.
+Each message is independent from the others.
-  - **This approach is not a good idea:** if your topic receives messages with and without key, you can have side effects - for instance, you may expect that only messages with key "truckID123" will be write to a particular topic (all geolocation messages from truck 123), but when you read the partition, some messages different that of this particular truck (for any arbitrary truck) also shows up.
+  - **This approach is not a good idea:** if your topic receives messages with and without key, you can have side effects - for instance, you may expect that only messages with key "truckID123" will be write to a particular partition ("all geolocation messages from truck 123"), but when you read that partition, some messages different that of this particular truck (for any arbitrary truck) also shows up.
 That is because Kafka will distribute messages without key to any of the topics of the partition - including those